Hormones and performance

 8. When and how to test (timing matters)

 Testosterone follows a circadian rhythm: it peaks between 7–10am and can be 30% lower by late afternoon.
-If your blood was drawn at 4pm, your result could be significantly understated.
+If your blood was drawn at 4pm, your result could be much lower than the true morning value.

 The BSSM guidelines are specific: testosterone should be measured from a fasting morning blood sample, ideally before 10am.
-A single low result must be confirmed with a repeat test at least 4 weeks later — levels fluctuate day to day and a single snapshot isn't diagnostic.
+A single low result must be confirmed with a repeat testat least 4 weeks later — levels fluctuate day to day and a single snapshot isn't diagnostic.
+See our guide to the best time to test testosterone for the full timing and fasting checklist.

 What to request (or what your test should include):